d2l-ai/d2l-en/chapter_attention-mechanisms/attention-functions.md

 from torch import nn
 ```

-The masked softmax takes a 3-dimensional input and enables us to filter out some elements by specifying a valid length for the last dimension.
-(Refer to
-:numref:`sec_machine_translation` for the definition of a valid length.)
-As a result, any value outside the valid length will be masked as $0$.
-Let us implement the `masked_softmax` function.
+## Masked Softmax Operation

+As we just mentioned,
+a softmax operation is used to
+output a probability distribution as attention weights.
+In some cases,
+not all the values should be fed into attention pooling.
+For instance,
+for efficient minibatch processing in :numref:`sec_machine_translation`,
+some text sequences are padded with
+special tokens that do not carry meaning.
+To get an attention pooling
+over
+only meaningful tokens as values,
+we can specify a valid sequence length (in number of tokens)
+to filter out those beyond this specified range
+when computing softmax.
+In this way,
+we can implement such a *masked softmax operation*
+in the following `masked_softmax` function,
+where any value beyond the valid length
+is masked as zero.

 ```{.python .input}
 #@save